neve-linux/neveports/CONTRIBUTING.md

 If there are any issues with your PR, a reviewer will point them out and possibly suggest changes.
 Follow any review instructions until the changes are approved.

-There is no CLA in Chimera, likewise there is no copyright assignment or any such thing.
+There is no CLA in Neve, likewise there is no copyright assignment or any such thing.

 ## Getting your changes merged